Logical Fallacies — Crimes of Relevance

 Those using these fallacies to promote their claims still must bear the burden of proof if they wish to be taken seriously by those doing genuine research work, or not.
 And if they wish to do so, the first thing to be done is to use evidence for their claims that actually bear on the issues they raise, to avoid these crimes of relevance, for science answers to a higher authority than any one researcher — reality — and while you can fool individual scientists, reality is not so easily fooled, and the truth will come out no matter how facile the argument against it.

-Posted on Thursday, 0:27, December 1, 2011, in Logic & Philosophy and tagged Ad hominem, Appeal, Argument from Authority, Argumentum ad populum, Deception, Fallacy, Inference, irrelevant appeals, Logic, Logical Fallacies, Philosophy, Reasoning.
+Posted on Thursday, 0:27, December 1, 2011, in Reason and tagged Ad hominem, Appeal, Argument from Authority, Argumentum ad populum, Deception, Fallacy, Inference, irrelevant appeals, Logic, Logical Fallacies, Philosophy, Reasoning.
 Bookmark the permalink.
 2 Comments.